mak448a/AI-Drawing-Chatbot/README.md

 - Stable Diffusion
 - Anything Diffusion

-All of these are online providers.
+All of these are online proviwithders.
 As a result, you will not need a powerful computer!

+**Notes**

-Please note that when you use Stable Horde to generate the images, your prompts are sent to Stable Horde, as listed in their [privacy policy](https://stablehorde.net/privacy).
+When you use Stable Horde to generate the images, your prompts are sent to Stable Horde, as listed in their [privacy policy](https://stablehorde.net/privacy).

+The chatbot should only be used by one person and one server at a time.

 **Run on**